NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             c.
 Printer driver

-            d.  []{#Management_console .anchor}Print Management console
+            d.
+Print Management console

-        2.  []{#pool_on .anchor}You are setting up a printer pool on a computer running Windows Server 2012 R2.
+        2. You are setting up a printer pool on a computer running Windows Server 2012 R2.
 The printer pool contains three identical print devices.
 You open the Properties dialog box for the printer and select the Enable Printer Pooling option on the Ports tab.
 Which of the following steps must you perform next?

             a.
 Configure the LPT1 port to support three printers.

             b.  ***Select or create the ports mapped to the three printers.***

-            c.  []{#support_two .anchor}On the Device Settings tab, configure the installable options to support two additional print devices.
+            c.
+On the Device Settings tab, configure the installable options to support two additional print devices.

-            d.  []{#priority_for .anchor}On the Advanced tab, configure the priority for each print device so that printing is distributed among the three print devices.
+            d.
+On the Advanced tab, configure the priority for each print device so that printing is distributed among the three print devices.

-        3.  []{#your_print .anchor}One of your print devices is not
-            working properly, so you want to temporarily prevent users from sending jobs to the printer serving that device.
+        3. One of your print devices is not working properly, so you want to temporarily prevent users from sending jobs to the printer serving that device.
 Which of the following actions should you take?

-            a.  []{#the_printer .anchor}***Stop sharing the printer.***
+            a.  ***Stop sharing the printer.***

             b.
 Remove the printer from Active Directory.